FanMade555/CyberLeek-LeekExplorer/README.md

 ---
 ## What it does
-Opens a cyberpunk-style fan viewer that:
+Opens an immersive Content Explorer that:
 1. Scans Solana for **Content** accounts (title + links / magnets)
 2. Pulls **Announcements**
 3. Loads **Polls** with live `$CYBERLEEK` vote balances